top of page

 09.jpg

-The Environment, Brain, and Behavior (EBB) Lab for Developmental Visual-Spatial and Learning Disorders is located in the Division of Child and Adolescent Psychiatry at Columbia University Medical Center in New York City.
-Directed by Dr. Amy Margolis, the EBB lab studies the neurobiology of Non-Verbal Learning Disorder and how exposure to neurotoxic chemicals may affect neurodevelopment and manifest as learning and social problems.
+The Environment, Brain, and Behavior (EBB) Lab is located in the Department of Psychiatry and Behavioral Health at The Ohio State University.
+Directed by Dr. Amy Margolis, the EBB lab studies how exposure to neurotoxic chemicals may affect neurodevelopment and manifest as learning and social problems.
 The EBB Lab uses neuroimaging to identify biomarkers of exposure to neurotoxicants and aid in the development of prevention and intervention programs to improve children's health outcomes.
+In a second line of research the lab investigates the neurobiology of Non-Verbal Learning Disorder and has been leading the effort to characterize Developmental Visual Spatial Disorder and to have it recognized in clinical nosology.

 Recently Published Work